Elmer Rasmuson wrote about how his family’s values were infused into the Foundation’s goals.

 “Much credit is due the volunteers and professionals who dedicate their talents to non-profit endeavors.
 Everyone in the state benefits from their hard work.
 In the tradition of Alaskans, Rasmuson Foundation is glad to lend a hand.”

 Elmer Rasmuson once said that a community that invests in itself is a healthy community.
 A similar principle applies to nonprofit organizations.
 Board governance for a nonprofit organization is a significant responsibility and commitment of personal time and energy.
 Board members provide strategic goals and objectives for the organization and are accountable for the stewardship of the organization’s resources.
 A trait of a strong nonprofit board is their individual financial contribution to the organization.
 Rasmuson Foundation recognizes that board members have varying capacities to give and that charitable giving is a personal decision.
 We recommend that each board member make a financial gift that is meaningful and significant by their own standard.
 Applicants to the Rasmuson Foundation that demonstrate 100% board giving will receive priority in funding decisions.
-This review criterion is waved for elected officials.
+This review criterion is waived for elected officials.